markusfisch/ShaderEditor/FAQ.md

 # Frequently Asked Questions

+## How to use GLES 3.0?

+Simply declare the GLES version in the first line of the shader:

+	#version 300 es

+Shader Editor will automatically use a version 3 vertex shader if that declaration is present *and* GLES 3.0 is available on your device.

 ## How many FPS should I get to set my shader as live wallpaper?

 Some devices limit GPU usage to consume less power when not plugged in.